particle-iot/docs/src/content/reference/device-os/firmware.md

 - D4 (INTN)
 - D5 (SCSN)
 - SPI (SCK, MOSI, MISO) is also used, however you can still share the SPI bus in many cases.
 {{/if}}

+{{#if xenon}}
+On the Xenon only, there is an optional second UART (serial) interface.
+If using Serial2, the following pins cannot be used as GPIO:

+- D4 (TX for Serial2)
+- D5 (RX for Serial2)
+- D6 (CTS for Serial2)
+- D8 (RTS for Serial2)

+As these pins overlap the Particle Ethernet FeatherWing, you cannot use Serial2 and the Ethernet FeatherWing at the same time.
+{{/if}}

 ### getPinMode(pin)